Shop Subscribe

 Incorporating Traditional Teaching Methods in a Tech Savvy World

 Technology has swept through every profession in the modern world, and teaching is no exception.
 With a near-constant cultural message about the need to stay cutting edge by adopting new technologies, many teachers are setting traditional methods aside in favor of tech-savvy approaches.
 However, this may be short-sighted.
-Incorporating traditional teaching techniques into the classroom can improve learning outcomes.
+Incorporating traditional teaching methods into the classroom alongside technology can improve learning outcomes.

-For today’s children, digital technology is simply a part of everyday life.
-However, the emphasis on screen time, typing skills, and tablet use can distract from educators’ ability to teach basic concepts.
-Refocusing on traditional methods can help you — and your students — receive the best of both worlds.
+For today’s children, digital technology is simply a part of everyday life, and that isn’t going away.
+However, the emphasis on screen time, typing skills, and tablet use can distract from educators trying to teach basic concepts.
+Refocusing on traditional methods can help you—and your students—receive the best of both worlds.

 Ideas to Incorporate Traditional Teaching Methods into the Classroom